 Empowering Partnerships engages individuals with dementia and caregivers as co-researchers

 Empowering Partnerships is designed to build a network of people living with dementia throughout Connecticut who are prepared to engage in the research process.
-Join us this Fall for a 2-day training program to learn about research and ways to promote partnership – not just participation.
-Identify and prioritize research topics that support well-being, and learn ways to include people living with dementia in all aspects of research – study design, implementation and dissemination.
+In Oct 2019 we hosted the first of its kind 2-day training event with people living with dementia, researchers and care partners learning together on ways to promote partnership – not just participation.
+Over the 2 days we identified and prioritized research topics that support well-being, and learned ways to include people living with dementia as partners in all aspects of research – from study design, to implementation and dissemination.

 The goal of this project is to empower persons living with dementia to align the direction of research with their priorities and issues of concern – “Nothing about us, without us!”.
 By training persons living with dementia, caregivers and researchers in ways to co-partner in research design and methods, new services to support living well with dementia can ultimately be created.

-This project will strengthen the Dementia Peer Coalition – a growing peer coalition of people in the early stages of dementia – and grow their capacity to engage in patient-centered outcomes research and clinical effectiveness research by:
+This project has strengthened and been executed in collaboration with the Dementia Peer Coalition – a growing peer coalition of people in the early stages of dementia – and grown their capacity to engage in patient-centered outcomes research and clinical effectiveness research by:

 Growing an early-stage engagement network led by people with dementia